openfisca/openfisca-doc/person,_entities,_role.md

 ##  Group entities
 *Group entities* are clusters of *persons* such as the family, the household or the company.
-A tax benefit system can define several entities and specifies each time which tax and benefit applies to which entity.
+A tax and benefit system can define several entities and specifies each time which tax and benefit applies to which entity.

 In France the legislation has these *group entities*:
 - `"familles"`,